 Organising an Exeter charity event?
 5 suggestions to consider

-Whether you’re a first-time organiser or serial event-planner, coordinating a charity event can often be an overwhelming process.
-You want to create a fun and memorable experience for your guests, all the while educating them about your cause and of course encouraging them to dig deep.
-From the basic what, when, where, how and who, to organising the more intricate details of the event, there’s lots to get sorted, often in a short space of time.
+Whether you’re a first-time organiser or serial event-planner, coordinating a charity event can often be overwhelming.
+You want to create a fun and memorable experience for your guests.
+And, educate them about your cause.
+And encouraging them to dig deep.
+From the basics, to organising the more intricate details of the event, there’s lots to get sorted, often in a short space of time.
 Not sure where to begin?
 Here we’ve got five suggestions to get your Exeter charity event off to a flying start …

 1. Plan, plan, plan